Best TVs Under $1000 Overall (2026)

 If primary use is gaming

-→ Hisense U8N or U8QG for Mini-LED with 144-165Hz and low input lag.
-For OLED gaming, the LG B4 has 4x HDMI 2.1 ports vs. only 2 on Hisense and TCL models, which matters for console + PC setups. [src1, src2]
+→ Hisense U8QG for Mini-LED with native 165Hz and low input lag, or the U75QG for a cheaper 165Hz option if you can find it in stock.
+For OLED gaming, the LG B4/B5 have 4x HDMI 2.1 ports vs. only 2 on Hisense and TCL models, which matters for console + PC setups — but budget above $1000 for the 65-inch OLEDs now. [src1, src2]

 If the TV room is very bright